wickman/pex/docs/buildingpex.rst

     >>>

-This creates an ephemeral environment that only exists for the duration of the ``pex`` command invocation and is garbage collected immediately following.
+This creates an ephemeral environment that only exists for the duration of the ``pex`` command invocation and is garbage collected immediately on exit.

 You can tailor which interpreter is used by specifying ``--python=PATH``.
 PATH can be either the absolute path of a Python binary or the name of a Python interpreter within the environment, e.g.::